 MORTILLERY – Shapeshifter (Napalm Records) (May 27)

-Edmonton, Ontario Canada.
+Edmonton, Alberta Canada.
 You know, oil sands?
 Wildfires out of control?
 Yep,

 it’s sort of like Buffalo, NY.